micmania1/oddson/services/api/README.md

 You can start the API locally using `yarn start`.

-You can run a locl DynaomDB instance using `yarn db:start`.
+You can run a local DynaomDB instance using `yarn db:start`.

 ## Deployments